Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 The Giants enslaving us and concealing our [[True Identity]] and [[Collective Inheritance]] would have to be forthrightly confronted and overcome.

-When one attempts to walk a primarily Spiritual Path in a Physical Embodiment, they must continually struggle to stay oriented in [[Reality]]. [[Physical Reality]] is so apparent, and [[Metaphysical Reality]] so Deep, that it is sometimes difficult to remember which Realm you are in and what is most Real.
-This is why the Path can only be walked in Partnership-Continually-Approaching-Unity with [[God]]. [[God]] was kind enough to regularly send strong reminders and [[Prophesies]] along the [[Way]] to keep me relatively oriented through my Journey, sometimes through trusted elders who would receive a Word for me while Praying and be brave enough to share it, and other times when a stranger would grab my shoulders on the street, look into my eyes, and deliver a Message or tell me what they Saw that confirmed The Message and Vision within.
+When one attempts to walk a primarily Spiritual Path in a Physical Embodiment, they must continually struggle to stay oriented in [[Reality]]. [[Physical Reality]] is so apparent, and [[Metaphysical Reality]] so much Deeper, that it is sometimes difficult to remember which Realm you are in and what is most Real.
+This is why the Path can only be walked in Partnership-Continually-Approaching-Unity with [[God]].
+My[[Heavenly Father]] was kind enough to regularly send strong reminders and [[Prophesies]] along the [[Way]] to keep me relatively oriented through my Journey, sometimes through trusted elders who would receive a Word for me while Praying and be brave enough to share it, and other times when a stranger would grab my shoulders on the street, look into my eyes, and deliver a Message or tell me what they Saw that confirmed The Message and Vision within.

 ### Relative Riches and Security, Shattered